 3.17.3 Whilst the plan area contains a number of nationally designated Sites of Special Scientific Interest, such as Attenborough Gravel Pits in Broxtowe and Bulwell Wood in Nottingham City, there are no currently designated European sites.
 However, the policy makes reference to internationally designated sites because some areas of woodland to the north of the plan area, and extending into Gedling Borough, have been identified as a prospective Special Protection Area.
 Whilst this is not a formal designation, it does mean that these areas are under consideration by the Joint Nature Conservation Committee, and may be declared a proposed Special Protection Area in due course.
 The Aligned Core Strategies and Infrastructure Delivery Plan therefore take a precautionary approach and treat the prospective Special Protection Area as a confirmed European Site.
 The Infrastructure Delivery Plan sets out requirements for a range of mitigation measures as recommended in the Habitats Regulation Assessment Screening Record.
-A decision on the extent of any possible Special Protection Area is not expected until December 2012 at the earliest.
+A decision on the extent of any possible Special Protection Area is not expected until December 2012April 2014 at the earliest.

-3.17.4 New sites and key linking corridors should be identified for biodiversity conservation and enhancement.
+3.17.4 New sites and key linking corridors should be identified for biodiversity conservation and enhancement and these could include brownfield as well as Greenfield sites.
 Examples of large scale projects include habitat improvements along the River Erewash and the River Leen and its tributaries, heathland and acid grassland expansion in Sherwood Forest near Burntstump Country Park and maintaining and expanding Magnesian Limestone grasslands between Bulwell and Hucknall.
 There are also opportunities within new development to incorporate new biodiversity features, for example wetlands, green roofs, native species hedgerows and unimproved grassland.

-3.17.5 Proposed development should particularly seek to contribute towards Local Biodiversity Action Plan habitats and species.
-The Nottinghamshire Local Biodiversity Action Plan identifies wildlife habitats and species that are a priority for protection, either because they are nationally or locally rare or in decline, or are characteristic of the area; and to set targets and action plans for their conservation in order to address their continued decline.
+3.17.5 Proposed development should particularly seek to contribute towards delivery of the Local Biodiversity Action Plan objectives for habitats and species.
+The Nottinghamshire Local Biodiversity Action Plan identifies priority wildlife habitats and species that are a priority for protection, either because they are nationally or locally rare or in decline, or are characteristic of the area; and to-sets targets and action plans for their conservation in order to address their continued decline.
 The Biodiversity Action Plan contains Habitat Action Plans for several types of priority woodland, grassland, wetland and farmland habitat.
 Their importance varies with location.
-Examples of strategies to manage habitats, include improving wetland along the Nottingham canal, woodland and grassland conservation at Bramcote Hills and safeguarding bare grassland on the colliery spoil heap at Netherfield Lagoons.
+Examples of strategies to manage habitats7 include improving wetland along the Nottingham canal, woodland and grassland conservation at Bramcote Hills and safeguarding bare grassland on the colliery spoil heap at Netherfield Lagoons.
+Where development of land is proposed that is known or likely to be used by European protected and other species, further guidance is available from Natural England's.